AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 1. Select a [SaaS data space](../landing/saas.md#saas-configuration).
 1. Log in to your Adobe account to [retrieve your Organization ID](../landing/saas.md#ims-organization-optional).

-After you configure the Commerce Services connector, you then configure the Data Connection extension.
+After you configure the Commerce Services connector, you then configure the [!DNL Data Connection] extension.

-## Update the Data Connection extension
+## Update the [!DNL Data Connection] extension

 In this section, you connect your Adobe Commerce instance to the Adobe Experience Platform using your organization ID.
 You can then specify the type of data - storefront and back office - to send to the Experience Platform edge.

 ## General

-1. In the Admin, go to **System** > Services > **Data Connection**.
+1. In the Admin, go to **System** > Services > **[!DNL Data Connection]**.

 1. On the **Settings** tab under **General**, verify the ID associated with your Adobe Experience Platform account, as configured in the [Commerce Services Connector](../landing/saas.md#organizationid).
 The organization ID is global.
 Only one organization ID can be associated per Adobe Commerce instance.

 1. In the **Scope** drop-down, set the context to **Website**.

 1. (Optional) If you already have an [AEP Web SDK (alloy)](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) deployed to your site, enable the checkbox and add the name of your AEP Web SDK.
-Otherwise, leave these fields blank and the Data Connection extension deploys one for you.
+Otherwise, leave these fields blank and the [!DNL Data Connection] extension deploys one for you.

     >[!NOTE]
     >
-    >If you specify your own AEP Web SDK, the Data Connection extension uses the datastream ID associated with that SDK and not the datastream ID specified on this page (if any).
+    >If you specify your own AEP Web SDK, the [!DNL Data Connection] extension uses the datastream ID associated with that SDK and not the datastream ID specified on this page (if any).

 ## Data collection